Original Paper

 Visualization of the Interdisciplinary Collaboration on Robotics in Surgery–Related Research

-The number of disciplines is increasing over the 4 time slices; a total of 91 disciplines are involved as shown in Table 2.
+The number of disciplines is increasing over the 4 time slices; a total of 91 disciplines are involved as shown in

+.
 The disciplines covered by RS have expanded from 34 in the first 6 years to 85 in the last 5 years.
-A downward trend is presented for the average number of disciplines in each paper, from 1.60 to 1.31.

-Figures 2 to 6 visualize the interdisciplinary collaboration for RS-related research for each period of time and overall (for detailed clusters, see Multimedia Appendix 2).
+A downward trend is presented for the average number of disciplines in each paper, from 1.60 to 1.31.to visualize the interdisciplinary collaboration for RS-related research for each period of time and overall (for detailed clusters, see ).
 The links between disciplines have been clearly shown in proportion, and the collaboration of disciplines within the cluster is significantly more than that between clusters.
 Although the number of clusters changed over time, there were still several clusters in each period of time, each of which has 1 or several major disciplines.
 For example, Surgery, Oncology, Engineering, and Urology and Nephrology appear most frequently, each of which leads a cluster in each of the maps.
 Thus, such a cluster is the main research direction in the field of RS.
 In general, the main disciplines from 1997 to 2017 were Surgery and Urology and Nephrology, with a frequency of 2802 and 1837, respectively, accounting for 45.06% (4639/10295) of the total frequency in the period of time.

 Network Analysis of Interdisciplinary Collaboration

-Figures 7 to 9 show degree centrality, closeness centrality, and betweenness centrality for top 5 disciplines, which have held top 5 centralities over the years from 1997 to 2017 in different periods of time.
+to show degree centrality, closeness centrality, and betweenness centrality for top 5 disciplines, which have held top 5 centralities over the years from 1997 to 2017 in different periods of time.
 The degree centrality of the top 5 disciplines is increasing continuously, whose trend is similar to the closeness centrality; although, there is a significant difference between them.
 The betweenness centrality of different disciplines intersected over time; there is no obviously upward or downward trend.
 From the perspective of degree centrality, the impact of Surgery on RS-related research is significantly higher than other disciplines.
 From the perspective of closeness centrality, Science and Technology played a more important role in RS-related research in the first 10 years.
 However, the evolution trend of the betweenness centrality is significantly different from the degree centrality and the closeness centrality, which shows that the position of top 5 disciplines, as an intermediary bridge, is not fixed.

 Evolution of Discipline Clusters Over Time

-Figure 10 shows the overall evolution of discipline clusters related to RS over time.
+shows the overall evolution of discipline clusters related to RS over time.
 The 4 columns represent the 4 periods of time above.
 For example, the fourth column represents the data from 2013 to 2017.
 The cluster related to Cardiovascular System and Cardiology was integrated with other disciplines to form a larger cluster during the period from 2003 to 2007, which was independent over the years from 1997 to 2002.
 Optics was separated from Radiology, Nuclear Medicine, and Medical Imaging from 2003 to 2007 to form an independent cluster with Physics.
 Obstetrics and Gynecology and other disciplines were merged into a larger cluster during the years from 2013 to 2017.
 Transplantation and other related disciplines constituted a relatively independent cluster in the time period from 2008 to 2012.
 Respiratory System was integrated with Anesthesiology to form a larger community with Anesthesiology from 2013 to 2017.
 In addition, the records in Psychology and Behavior Sciences are in an increasing trend from 2008 to 2017.
 It should be noted that Engineering and Computer Science were merged into a cluster in the period from 2008 to 2012, then gradually grew over time.
 In general, the results are consistent with the above analysis to some extent.

 Research Hotspots